Some White House staff to wear masks after valet tests positive: Trump

 WASHINGTON (Reuters) - U.S. President Donald Trump on Friday said certain White House staff members have started wearing face masks, one day after the White House said his personal valet had tested positive for the novel coronavirus.

-Trump, asked whether those who serve him food would now cover their faces, told Fox News in an interview that such White House staff would now be covering their faces.
+Trump, asked whether those who serve him food would now cover their faces, told Fox News in an interview that such White House staff had made that change.

 “They’ve already started,” he said on the network’s “Fox and Friends” morning program.